 The football field at Carroll College, the state's oldest private college, was the first company quarry.
 There were many in the area at the turn of the century, Weinkauf noted, producing stone for resort hotels built as the white-rocked area drew people from Chicago and elsewhere to partake of the "curative" lime spring waters.

-Today, Waukesha Lime & Stone produces stone, dolomite and limestone - crushed, ground and powdered.
-The quarry continues to serve up a special type of stone, our farmers appreciate its whiter color.
+Today, Waukesha Lime & Stone produces stone, dolomite, and limestone - crushed, ground, and powdered.
+The quarry continues to serve up a special type of stone that our farmers appreciate for its whiter color.

-Our products are primarly found in feed mills and garden centers, across Wisconsin and in portions of Minnesota and Illinois.
+Our products are primarily found in feed mills and garden centers, across Wisconsin and in portions of Minnesota and Illinois.

 At Waukesha Lime & Stone, we're focused on the future with different products to meet that changing marketplace.
 We're experimenting with decorative stone, focusing more on dog kennels, where lime is used as a deodorizer, and exploring options within the changing dairy industry.

-Our Shur-Tred nonslipping barn lime is its biggest seller.
-The medium grind is also popular with homeowners for use on lawns, and the company is tapping into the escalating equine market with their superfine product.
+Our Shur-Tred non-slipping barn lime is its biggest seller.
+The medium grind is also popular with homeowners for use on lawns, and the company is tapping into the escalating equine market with its superfine product.
 There are, Weinkauf noted, more horses per square mile in southern Wisconsin and northern Illinois than any other place in the nation.

 One lime we do not produce is hydrated lime.
 Unlike the dolomite lime produced at the Waukesha quarry, hydrated lime goes through a process that changes its chemical composition.
-When water is added, the product makes as acid, which is often used in outhouses and rendering operations.
+When water is added, the product makes acid, which is often used in outhouses and rendering operations.
 It is a substance that must be handled with great care.
-Our lime is different, it is nothing but ground and dried limestone and is used in barns to deodorize and sanitize, makes traction, and reduces ammonia smell.
+Our lime is different.
+It is simply ground and dried limestone that is used in barns to deodorize and sanitize, provide traction, and reduce the ammonia smell.